alexanderbeatson/en2mm/README.md

 # en2mm
-Translating English name to Myanmar
+Translating English name to Burmese

 You can convert names in English to Burmese by using this function,namely "en2mm".
 The library include in src folder and you can re-edit the dictionary for the sake of your datasets.